seanbischoff/acu-module-pattern/README.txt

 There are pros and cons to doing this!
 Be sure you read the README and understand the Impact of such a switch.
 Really.
 Your coding pattern must be modified to support these.
 If you still want to switch, continue with the Instructions.

+This version of the alertConfirmUtil uses the Module Pattern in order to facilitate "private" properties and methods using closures.

 Requirements:
 ---------------------
 My original widget was based on the now retired YUI library (2.x).